 GPS watches can add an extra perspective on mountain navigation – and help to keep you fit.
 We test some of the best devices.

-Outdoor tech moves fast, and there have been significant developments since our last round of the best GPS watch reviews.
-Top devices are more powerful (but more expensive).
-Access to mapping is cheaper.
-Battery life has improved at most price points.
-But the core questions remain: why spend more on a high-tech outdoor watch when a chea digital watch will tell the time?
-Or, for those used to smartphone navigation, what can GPS watches do better than smartphones for individuals accustomed to smartphone navigation?
+Outdoor technology advances quickly, and there have been substantial advancements since our last round of best GPS watch evaluations.
+Top-of-the-line equipment are more powerful (but also more costly).
+Mapping is becoming more affordable.
+At most pricing tiers, battery life has increased.
+But the fundamental question remains: why spend extra money on a high-tech outdoor watch when a cheap digital watch would do?
+What can GPS watches do better than smartphones for individuals accustomed to smartphone navigation?

 In 2021, I pointed out that tracking your walk with a phone will likely drain the battery far more quickly than using a watch.
 However, the best phones of 2023 have bigger batteries than they did two years ago, making battery life less of a concern.
 If you have a new, top-end phone, and know how to conserve its battery on the hill, go ahead and use it for tracking your walks.
 But if your phone is a few years old with an ageing battery, using a GPS watch will save your phone’s battery for taking pictures, viewing maps or dialling mountain rescue in an emergency.